chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/fundamentals/components/quickgrid-component/index.md

 3. Remote data (like from a JSON API)

 ## EF Core `IQueryable`
+Performs sorting/filter/etc inside the database.
 Using an EF Core data source requires additional configuration:

 1. Add the Entity Framework adapter:
     ```powershell